Waterfowl Hunting Regulations

 Seasons and Bag Limits

 Migratory bird season dates, season length, and bag limits are subject to change annually.
 By Federal law, our migratory bird seasons may only occur during certain season frameworks.
 For example, states in the Mississippi Flyway can set their regular duck season any time between the Saturday nearest September 24 and the last Sunday in January.
-Because of all of the data required to set migratory bird seasons and because of the rule making processes, we typically will not know what the early migratory bird season frameworks (teal, rail, dove, etc) will be until late July.
-Furthermore, we do not know what the late migratory bird season frameworks (duck, coot, goose, etc) will be until late August or September.
-Immediatley after the season dates are set by the Commission, they will be posted Here and distributed to various media outlets.
-If you want to learn more about all of the efforts that go into setting waterfowl seasons, check out the FLYWAYS.US website.
+Federal frameworks are typically received in late winter or early spring, and states typically make their season selections in April.
+After the hunting season dates are set by the Commission, they will be posted here and distributed to various media outlets.
+If you'd like to learn more about all of the efforts that go into setting waterfowl seasons, check out the FLYWAYS.US website.

 License Requirements for Waterfowl Hunting